hartwigmedical/actin/molecular/README.md

 2. Map the evidences to the ACTIN evidence datamodel (above).

-Evidence is considered on-label in case the applicable evidence tumor DOID is equal to or a parent of the patient's tumor doids, and none of the patient's tumor DOIDs (or parents thereof) is blacklisted by the evidence.
+Evidence is considered on-label in case the applicable evidence tumor DOID is equal to or a parent of the patient's tumor doids, and none of the patient's tumor DOIDs (or parents thereof) is excluded by the evidence.

 Evidence from SERVE is collected per driver / characteristic as follows: